share redemption agreement

-When Can a Company Buyback its Shares?
+When is it Permissible for a Company to Repurchase its Shares?

 A company may repurchase its shares from the open market or directly from the shareholders.
 A corporation buys shares from individual shareholders by allowing them to offer their shares to the corporation at a fixed price.
 A shareholder may also force the company to buyback its shares in certain circumstances.